How To Clean Bird Feeders?

 3. Clean feeders thoroughly.

-feeding birds will enjoy it or wait until your feeders are empty to
+feeding birds will enjoy it (If the seed is in good condition and not moldy).
+Or wait until your feeders are empty to

 wash them.
 But if you leave them empty too long your friends may decide to look else where for dinner.